Sue9104/web-manual/interface/root-interface.md

 # Root Interface

+Root is the adminstrator with default password is 123456.
+Please change password immediately after first login.

 <span id='root'></span>

+## User Management

 Only root has the permission to add and delete users.
 Noteably, the record will still exist even if the user has been disabled.